+§ 1531.
+Notice and publication of lists of unclaimed property

-- SEC.
-20. Section 1511 of the Code of Civil Procedure is renumbered and amended to read: - 1511. (a) Subject to Section 1534, within 120 days from the final date for filing the reports required by Section 1510 1530, the State Controller shall cause a notice to be published at least once each week for two successive weeks in an English language newspaper of general circulation in the each county in this state in which is located: - (1) The last known address, as listed in the reports, of any person te-be named in the metiee. reports as the owner of property escheated to this state under this chapter; or - (2) If no address of any owner named in the reports is listed, or if the address listed in the reports for any owner named therein is outside this state, the netice-shall-be-published-in-the-county in-which-the-holder-of-the-abandoned-property-has-his the principal place of business within this state of the holder of the owner's property. - (b) The Each published notice shall be entitled "notice of names of persons appearing to be owners of abandoned property," and shall contain +-(1) the names in alphabetical order and last known addresses, if any, of : - (1) Those owners persons listed in the reports and-entitled te-netice as having a last known address within the county as-here-inhefere-specified; and - (2) Those owners listed as having a last known address outside this state or as having no last known address in a report filed by a holder with his principal place of business within the county.
+SEC.21.
+Section 1511 of the Code of Civil Procedure is renumbered and amended to read:

+1511. (a) Subject to Section 1534, within 120 days from the final date for filing the reports required by Section 1510 1530, the State Controller shall cause a notice to be published at least once each week for two successive weeks in an English language newspaper of general circulation in the each county in this state in which is located :

+(1) The last known address , as listed in the reports, of any person to be named in the motice. reports as the owner of property escheated to this state under this chapter; or

+(2) If no address of any owner named in the reports is listed, or if the address listed in the reports for any owner named therein is outside this state, the notice shall be published in the county in which the holder of the owner's property has his the principal place of business within this state of the holder of the owner's property.

+(b) The Each published notice shall be entitled "notice of names of persons appearing to be owners of abandoned unclaimed property," and shall contain -(1) the names in alphabetical order and last known addresses if any, of :

+(1) Those owners persons listed in the reports and entitled to-notice as having a last known address within the county as-hereinbefore-specified ; and

+(2) Those owners listed as having a last known address outside this state or as having no last known address in a report filed by a holder with his principal place of business within the county.

-- (c) Each published notice shall also contain: - (2) (1) A statement that information concerning the amount or description of the property and the name and address of the holder may be obtained by any persons possessing an interest in the property by addressing an inquiry to the State Controller. - (3) (2) A statement that if proof of claim is not presented by the owner to the holder and if the owner's right to receive the property is not established to the holder's satisfaction within-65 days-frem-the-date-ef-the-second-published-notice; before a date specified in the notice (which shall be the date five months from the final date for filing the report), the abandoned property will be placed, not later than 85-days one month after such publication date, in the custody of the State Controller and all further claims must thereafter be directed to the State Controller. - (3) A statement that if no claim is filed with the State Controller within five years after the close of the calendar year in which the property is paid or delivered to the State Controller, the property may be permanently escheated to the state and all right, title, or interest therein of the owners terminated and all claims of the owners thereto forever barred. - (e) (d) The State Controller is not required to publish in such notice any item of less than twenty-five dollars (\$25) unless he deems such publication to be in the public interest. - (d) (e) Subject to Section 1534, within 120 days from the receipt-of the final date for filing a report required by Section 1510 1530, the State Controller shall mail a notice to each person having an address listed therein who appears to be entitled to property of-the-value-of-twenty-five-dellars (\$25)-or-more-presumed abandoned escheated under this chapter.
+(c) Each published notice shall also contain:

+(2) (1) A statement that information concerning the amount or description of the property and the name and address of the holder may be obtained by any persons possessing an interest in the property by addressing an inquiry to the State Controller.

+(3) (2) A statement that if proof of claim is not presented by the owner to the holder and if the owner's right to receive the property is not established to the holder's satisfaction within-65 days-from-the-date-ef-the-second-published-netice; before a date specified in the notice (which shall be the date five months from the final date for filing the report), the atandened property will be placed , not later than 85-days one month after such publication date , in the custody of the State Controller and all further claims must thereafter be directed to the State Controller.

+(3) A statement that if no claim is filed with the State Controller within five years after the close of the calendar year in which the property is paid or delivered to the State Controller, the property may be permanently escheated to the state and all right, title, or interest therein of the owners terminated and all claims of the owners thereto forever barred.

+(e) (d) The State Controller is not required to publish in such notice any item of less than twenty-five dollars (\$25) unless he deems such publication to be in the public interest.

+(d) (e) Subject to Section 1534, within 120 days from the receipt-of the final date for filing a report required by Section 1510 1530, the State Controller shall mail a notice to each person having an address listed therein who appears to be entitled to property of-the-value of-twenty-five-dollars (\$25)-or-more-presumed abandoned escheated under this chapter.